Freeman Asian Scholars Program

 - Students are advised to register now for SAT (or ACT) and TOEFL or IELTS.

-- Notification by April 1, 2013.
+- Notification by April 1, 2016.

-- Japan notification by March 1, 2013.
+- Japan notification by March 1, 2016.

 The first Wesleyan Freeman Asian Scholars enrolled at Wesleyan in September of 1995.
 The Freeman Foundation, sponsor of the Wesleyan Freeman Asian Scholarship Program, was established in 1994 through the bequest of Mansfield Freeman, a businessman, benefactor, scholar, and longtime resident in Asia who was a member of the Wesleyan University Class of 1916.
 Mr. Freeman was an insurance executive and one of the original founders of the American International Group, Inc. (AIG).
 Most affiliates in Asia are part of Chartis Insurance.
 The New York-based Freeman Foundation, which established the Wesleyan Freeman Asian Scholarship Program in memory of Mansfield Freeman, is administered primarily by the Freeman family; its charitable efforts are directed mainly toward bettering relationships and understanding between the United States and the countries of East Asia.
 This program’s goal is for Freeman Asian Scholars to become leaders in their home countries.

-Applicants for the academic year beginning in late August must have completed their secondary schooling* (high school) by then and must be citizens or permanent residents of one of these eleven countries or regions: People's Republic of China, SAR, Hong Kong, Indonesia, Japan, Malaysia, the Philippines, Singapore, South Korea, Taiwan, R.O.C., Thailand, or Vietnam.
+Applicants for the academic year beginning in late August must have completed their secondary schooling* (high school) by then and must be citizens or permanent residents of one of these eleven countries or regions: People's Republic of China, Hong Kong, Indonesia, Japan, Malaysia, the Philippines, Singapore, South Korea, Taiwan, Thailand, or Vietnam.
 Preference will be given to those currently living in one of these eleven countries or regions and to those who would otherwise be unable to study in the United States.
 Individuals with dual U.S. citizenship or who are permanent U.S. residents are not eligible.
 Students who must fulfill a military service requirement may apply in their final year of school but waiting until the year in which one can enroll is preferable.

 *Students following the British O- and A-level system typically will be enrolled in their second year of the A-level program at the time of application.
 We cannot consider students from Malaysia on the basis of forecast SPM results; students there should be enrolled in the second year of the STPM at the time of application.
-Students already enrolled in university are not eligible for Wesleyan Freeman Asian Scholarships.
-In South Korea, a student may accept a place in a Korean university for February 2011, pending our scholarship decision.
+Students already enrolled in university are not eligible for Wesleyan Freeman Asian Scholarship.
+In South Korea, a student may accept a place in a Korean university for February 2014, pending our scholarship decision.

 Admission to Wesleyan and the selection process for Wesleyan Freeman Asian Scholars is extremely competitive.
 We plan to award the scholarship to one student from each of the eleven countries or regions.
 Selection criteria include academic achievement; intellectual curiosity; a high level of discipline and commitment; strong personal qualities; extracurricular involvement, especially community service; and English language ability.

 It is our preference to enroll students currently studying and residing in their home countries, but students who are temporarily living elsewhere may apply.
-Please note that interviews of finalists take place in students’ home countries or regions.
+Please note that interviews for finalists take place in students’ home countries or regions.